managed by M. Shafer (Communication)

 Warm Heart is deeply rooted in Thailand, and global in its outlook.
 Our Thai staff of twenty is permanent and local; our international volunteers, 10 to 12 at a time, are of all ages, from all walks of life and from all over the world.
 Warm Heart is a seamless partnership of two legal organizations: Warm Heart Worldwide, Inc., an American 501.c.3 nonprofit incorporated in the State of New Jersey, EIN 26-2059241, and the Warm Heart Foundation, an incorporated Thai foundation registered with the Ministry of Interior.

 This organisation cooperates with the Maecenata Foundation:

 These funds will be used to send disadvantaged girls to high school and college/university.
 We now have ten (10) girls in college and it will be some time before any of them graduate and are settled in jobs that will enable them to pay back the cost of university and help additional girls.
-We have three more girls that just graduated from high school in March 2018 and are waiting to be accepted to college and other programs.
 The girls are studying environmental sciences, social work, public administration, and tourism.
 These are all fields that have job openings.
 We need to get them through school and help them find jobs.
-Warm Heart has been in operation for nearly 10 years and the Children's Home has been open for 8 years.
+Warm Heart has been in operation for 10 years and the Children's Home has been open for 8 years.
 Our students are staying in school and graduating from 6th, 9th grades (costs go up each year, so the drop-out rate is highest after 6th and 9th grades) and now 12th grade.
 Without a high school education, the students will be limited to day-labor jobs.
 High school will get them some clerk positions, but they need higher education to have careers and compete in a competitive economy.